-Police foil plot to kill at mall
+Police foil plot to kill people at mall in Canada

 Toronto — Canadian police foiled a plot by two suspects who were planning to go to a mall and kill as many people as they could before committing suicide on Valentine’s Day in Halifax, a senior police official said.